Mikhail Kalinin: Soviet Union

+Personality

+Despite the very high offices he occupied, Kalinin had very little real power, and was principally a figurehead, easily dominated by Stalin.
+According to the Russian writer Roy Medvedev, "on the pretext of protecting Kalinin, Stalin kept him under virtual house arrest for a long time, with NKVD agents constantly in his apartment.
+Kalinin completely surrendered to Stalin, covering up the dictator's crimes with his great prestige.
+Trotsky wrote:

 Kalinin was unable to protect his wife, Ekaterina Kalinina, who was critical of Stalin's policies and was arrested on 25 October 1938 on charges of being a "Trotskyist".
-At the time of her arrest Ekaterina and her husband Mikhail Kalinin were not living together.
+At the time of her arrest Ekaterina and her husband were not living together.
 Although her husband was the chair of the Presidium of the Supreme Soviet (1938–46), she was tortured in Lefortovo Prison and on 22 April 1939, she was sentenced to fifteen years' imprisonment in a labour camp.
 She was released shortly before her husband's death in 1946.

+Shortly before Kalinin died, the Montenegrin communist, Milovan Djilas, was one of a delegation of Yugoslav communists, led by Josip Broz Tito, who dined in the Kremlin with Stalin and other Soviet leaders.
+Djilas recalled:

 Death and legacy

 Kalinin retired in 1946 and died of cancer on 3 June that year in Moscow.
 He was honoured with a state funeral and was buried in the Kremlin Wall Necropolis, in one of the twelve individual tombs located between the Lenin Mausoleum and the Kremlin Wall.

-Three large Russian cities (Tver, Korolyov and Königsberg) were renamed after Kalinin.
-Tver's historic name was restored in 1990, while Kaliningrad was renamed into Korolyov in 1996 in honour of a famous Soviet/Russian rocket scientist Sergey Korolev.
+Three large cities (Tver, Korolyov and Königsberg) were renamed after Kalinin.
+Tver's historic name was restored in 1990.
+Korolyov, which had been known as Podlipki before 1938, was renamed in honour of the famous Soviet/Russian rocket scientist Sergey Korolev in 1996.

-Kalinin coal mine was excavated in 1961 and named after M. I. Kalinin.

-Kalinin Square and Kalinin Street which were named after Kalinin are located in Minsk, Belarus.
+Kalinin Square and Kalinin Street, which were named after Kalinin, are located in Minsk, Belarus.
+Kalinin Street in Tallinn, Estonia was renamed Kopli Street following Estonian independence.
 Prospekt Kalinina in Dnipro, Ukraine was renamed Prospekt Serhiy Nigoyan in January 2015 as part of decommunization in Ukraine.